Hurence/logisland/RELEASING.rst

     git hf release start v1.3.0

 Update the version with the bump_version.sh script.
-Usage: bump_version.sh <old_version> <new_version>
+Usage: bump_version.sh <old_version> <new_version>.
 You should double escape dots (in the old version only) so it is correctly parsed, otherwise it will be considered as the any character

 .. code-block:: sh